wijnen/supernovel/README.md

 The files are stored under sandbox\_html and can be copied to the main content directories to publish them.

+# Note for Windows users
+While lesverhaal has been tested and can run on Windows, some features don't work.
+In particular:

+  - Chroot and firejail are not available, which means secure mode is not possible.
+You need to use the --insecure option or lesverhaal will crash instead of starting.
+Of course this also means that you must not run scripts from untrusted sources.
+  - Crypt has been reported to not work.
+If it fails to import, as a fallback passwords will be stored in plain text.
+This is a very bad idea, but doing this will allow the program to run.

+It is strongly recommended not to use Windows for anything other than personal use, i.e. testing.
+If users are accessing your program, they should expect a secure system and on Windows this is not provided.
+Please don't do this to them.

 # Feedback
 Questions, suggestions, praise or any other feedback is welcome at